Mode of StudyFull-time with language year abroad

 - conference producer

-We have links with universities and employers in countries and regions such as:
+We have links with universities and employers in countries and regions including:

 - Latin America

-We also have partnerships with the British Senegalese Institute and development organisations in Dakar, which provide opportunities for work placements in Senegal on your year abroad.
+We also have partnerships with the British Senegalese Institute and development organisations in Dakar, which provides opportunities for work placements in Senegal on your year abroad.

-We’ll help you secure a study or work placement that fits your aspirations.
-You’ll get mentoring and support throughout the year.
+We’ll help you secure a study or work placement that fits your aspirations, and you’ll get mentoring and support throughout the year.